Authored by the expert who managed and guided the team behind the Laos Property Pack

 What places are the smartest $200k buys in Laos as of 2026?

-As of early 2026, the smartest neighborhoods to buy at around $200,000 (4.4 billion kip) in Laos are Sisattanak in Vientiane for its established expat ecosystem, Xaysettha or the Phonthan area near That Luang Lake SEZ for newer buildings at better prices per square meter, and select pockets of Chanthabouly for central convenience.
+As of early 2026, the smartest neighborhoods to buy at the $200,000 level (about 4.28 billion LAK) in Laos are Sisattanak in Vientiane (the diplomatic and expat hub), Chanthabouly (Vientiane's commercial center), and the Xaysettha or Phonthan area near the That Luang Lake SEZ.

 What can I buy with $300k in Laos in 2026?